- Frequently Asked Questions

-Teachers give students the opportunity to explore the application of higher order thinking skills through many classroom strategies such as class discussions and debates, problem-solving activities, research and project work, student presentations, and encouragement in taking leadership roles.
+Teachers allow students to explore the application of higher-order thinking skills through many classroom strategies such as class discussions and debates, problem-solving activities, research and project work, student presentations, and encouragement in taking leadership roles.

-Teachers have access to instructional technology and integrate it into their lesson planning and classroom instruction on a regular basis.
+Teachers have access to instructional technology and integrate it into their lesson planning and classroom instruction regularly.
 Students are given instruction and practice in the use of technology in the weekly Computer/Technology course of study.